polkadot-developers/knowledgebase/current/advanced/codec.md

 title: SCALE Codec
 ---

-The SCALE (Simple Concatenated Aggregate Little-Endian) Codec is a lightweight, efficient, binary serialization and deserialization codec.

-It is designed for high-performance, copy-free encoding and decoding of data in resource-constrained execution contexts, like the [Substrate runtime](/current/runtime/index.md).
+The SCALE (Simple Concatenated Aggregate Little-Endian) is a lightweight, efficient, binary serialization and deserialization codec.
+SCALE allows encoding and decoding of data.
+It is highly suitable for resource-constrained execution environments like blockchain runtimes and resource-constrained execution contexts, like the [Substrate runtime](/current/runtime/index.md).
 It is not self-describing in any way and assumes the decoding context has all type knowledge about the encoded data.

 ## SCALE for Substrate